onary/pastebin/README.md

   * There are three languages supported in the UI.
 One of them is RTL (with UI reacting to it).
   * Pastes expire after configured time.
   * There are admin section for managing pastes
+  * Deployed on openshift
+Working example you can find at: http://pastebin-pastebin.rhcloud.com/